 Who are DB Max?

 DB Max provides race timing and multi-sport event services to sporting event organisers.
 In addition we host and run our own DB Max events.
-We are registered in England and Wales (company number 08125305) and our registered address is Unit 27, Hampton Park West, Melksham, Wiltshire, SN12 6LH.
+We are registered in England and Wales (company number 08125305) and our registered address is DB Max, Unit B2, Ashville Centre, Commerce Way, Melksham SN12 6ZE.

 This privacy notice provides you with details of how we collect and process your personal data through your use of the DB Max website including any information you may provide through our site when you purchase a product or service, sign up to our newsletter or take part in a prize draw or competition.